railsgirls/guides.railsgirls.com/_posts/2017-08-13-shoulda-matchers.markdown

 rspec spec/models/idea_spec.rb
 {% endhighlight %}

-it should show that our test is running ok.
+It should show that our test is running ok.

 ## *3.*Testing!